Last Updated on January 19, 2023

 First and foremost, you can clean it effortlessly.
 In addition to that, you do not need to worry about any unfamiliar chemicals leaching into the sourdough starter.
 Plus, you can conveniently view everything inside because it is clear.
 With this, you can monitor it for any liquid, bubbles, and foamy stuff.

 Due to the glass jar’s instantaneous visual access, you can fix your starter whenever necessary.
 In that regard, there are various kinds of glass jars you can choose from in the store.
-With this, there are jam jars, latch top, and mason jars.
+With this, there are jam jars, latch tops, and mason jars.
 Not only these but also you can use canning jars with metal ring tops.

 Moreover, when it comes to jar size, it is dependent on the amount of your sourdough starter.
 Also, be careful because the starter will grow.
-That is why it is best to cover it loosely with a plastic wrap, a small cloth, or a lid.
+That is why it is best to cover it loosely with plastic wrap, a small cloth, or a lid.
 As a consequence of a tight cover, you will risk getting glass shards in the sourdough starter when it bursts.

 2. Pint jars